 One of my favourite things about the Sirocco Jumpsuit is that there is no zipper.
 Though I’m pretty good at inserting zips, any opportunity to not have to do it is fine by me!
 The jumpsuit just pulls over your hips and shoulders, so that means your stretch sewing skills needs to be on point, otherwise the threads will break every you pull this baby up.

 Otherwise, my only real quam was with the waistband.
 The tension from the neckband and amount of layers hidden in the neckband, back darts and front pleats causes the waistband to tug differently across the band, causing it to look a wee bit amateur.
-I re-did it a few times and had the same result, so I wonder if it’s because of how thick the material I used is.
+I re-did it a few times and had the same result, so I’m of the belief that it’s because of how thick the material I used is.

 This will definitely not deter me from making the Sirocco Jumpsuit again.
 I’ll just make a belt with a fabulous buckle to go with it, which I think will only amp up the look.